 Curriculum – 5 possible points

-Students can earn up to 5 points by achieving a yearly average passing grade/achievement in the core subjects.
-Core subjects in grades 6 - 8 will include Reading (1 point), Math (1 point), Language Arts (1 point), Science (1 point), and Social Studies (1 point).
+Students can earn up to 5 points by achieving a yearly average passing grade/achievement in the following subjects: Physical Education (1point), Math (1point), English Language Arts (1 point), Science (1point), Social Studies (1 point),

 Students can earn 2 points by attending school 90% of the school year.
 Excused and unexcused absences will count as days not in attendance.

 Students can earn 2 points from a teacher recommendation.
-Classroom teachers will evaluate as to whether the student has learned the necessary skills to achieve in the next grade.
+Classroom teachers will evaluate as to whether the student has learned the necessary skills to achieve in the next level.

 Students can earn 1 point for assessment data gathered throughout the school year.
 The data will help determine whether the student can be successful in the next grade.